Chart Color Schemes

 Development

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Lynbrook has experienced around 57 dwellings receiving development approval each year over the past five financial years.
-This totals an estimated 288 homes between FY-21 and FY-25.
-So far in FY-26, three approvals have been recorded.
-On average, 3.5 new residents are associated with every home built during this period.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Lynbrook has experienced around 59 dwellings receiving development approval per year.
+Approximately 297 homes were approved over the past five financial years, between FY-21 and FY-25, with an additional nine approved so far in FY-26.
+On average, 3.4 people have moved to the area for each dwelling built during these years, indicating substantial demand outpacing supply, which often results in heightened buyer competition and pricing pressures.

 Frequently Asked Questions - Development